 - Michelangelo – Nun chucks (Dual Welding)

 As many bosses required this move to beat them and stay out of harms way.
 The flying kick was also good for avoiding the mass amounts of enemies on the screen at a give time.
-If you where to press both the “A” and “B” button at the same time, your turtle would do a sweep attach with his weapon, which could kill any enemies contacted with one shot.
-Mastering this move is crucial as you could easily destroy every enemy easily with the sweep attack.
+If you were to press both the “A” and “B” button at the same time, your turtle would do a sweep attach with his weapon, which could kill any enemies contacted with one shot.
+Mastering this move is crucial, as you could easily destroy every enemy easily with the sweep attack.

-Teenage Mutant Ninja Turtles II: The Arcade Game is very similar to that of the cartoon, which was airing on national television during the time this game was released.
-The opening seen of the game you find that April and Splinter have been captured by the foot clan.
+It is very similar to that of the 90s TMNT cartoon, which was airing on national television during the time this game was released.
+In the opening scene of the game, you find that April and Splinter have been captured by the foot clan.
 So it’s up to the turtles to rescue April and Splinter and destroy the foot clan along the way, and the evil shredder battling your way through 6 grueling not stop beat’up levels.

 I did think the general foot clan enemies that came at you in Turtles II seemed a little harder to defeat than that of turtles III.
-Again this game did a good job of keeping up with fresh new characters along your journey.
+Again, this game did a good job of keeping up with fresh new characters along your journey.
 The further into the game you got, the more different characters evolved.
 This point is key for any beat’em up game of this genre, a constant flow of newer characters and challenges keeps you interested in the continuing your journey to defeat shredder.

-I don’t generally touch on graphics much in my reviews, but many turtle reviews say the graphics in turtles III The Manhattan project is far superior.
+But many turtle reviews say the graphics in turtles III The Manhattan Project is far superior.
 I find this to be false, the graphics on Teenage Mutant Ninja Turtles II: The Arcade Game takes the nod for me.
-Turtles III has so many glitches you encounter thru your journey, and I encountered less than a hand-ful of glitches playing thru Turtles II.
+Turtles The Manhattan Project has so many glitches you encounter through your journey, and I encountered less than a handful of glitches playing through Turtles II.
 The graphics on either game isn’t mind-blowing, but keeping in mind we are talking about 8 bit, Turtles II is the winner.

-The "tmnt" turtle’s series of NES games thrived due to national attention the cartoon received.
+The "TMNT" turtle’s series of Nintendo NES games, that thrived due to national attention the cartoon received.
 These games were a direct result of the cartoon phenomenon, but the games really didn’t disappoint for Nintendo NES Standards.
-For any retro NES fan having at least one (1) copy of a turtle’s game in your library is a must.
+For any retro NES fan, having at least one (1) copy of a turtle’s game in your library is a must.